springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ---
-title: 'EoN (Epidemics on Networks), a fast, flexible Python package for simulation, analytic approximation, and analysis of epidemics on networks'
+title: 'EoN (Epidemics on Networks): a fast, flexible Python package for simulation, analytic approximation, and analysis of epidemics on networks'

 tags:
   - SIR